khrynczenko/tomata/README.md

 ### Systems

-Although *tomata* should be working on macOS it was only sufficiently tested on Linux(Ubuntu) and Windows.
+Although *tomata* should be working on macOS it was only sufficiently tested on Linux(Ubuntu) and Windows only.

 ## Features